-class Generic Buzzer interface.
+Generic Buzzer interface.

 This interface defines a generic API for buzzers used in the framework.
 You should not construct any subclass of this interface yourself.
-The system automatically creates a buzzer object for you, that you can obtain through the IApplicationContext: Example mono::sensor::IBuzzer buzz = mono::IApplicationContext::Instance->Buzzer; To make a short buzz sound do: mono::IApplicationContext::Instance->Buzzer->buzzAsync(100); Subclassed by mono::sensor::MonoBuzzer virtual void mono::sensor::IBuzzer::buzzAsync(uint32_t timeMs)
+The system automatically creates a buzzer object for you, that you can obtain through the IApplicationContext:

+'''

+mono::sensor::IBuzzer buzz = mono::IApplicationContext::Instance->Buzzer;

+To make a short buzz sound do:

+mono::IApplicationContext::Instance->Buzzer->buzzAsync(100);

+Subclassed by mono::sensor::MonoBuzzer

+'''

+virtual void buzzAsync (uint32_t timeMs) = 0

-= 0Buzz for a given period of time, then stop.
+Buzz for a given period of time, then stop.

 Sets the buzzer to emit a buzz for a defined number of milliseconds.
 Then stop.
-This method is asynchronous, so it return immediately.
-It relies on the run loop to mute the buzzer later in time.
+This method is asynchronous, so it returns immediately.
+It relies on interrupts to mute the buzzer later in time.